hassio-addons/addon-node-red/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "Node-RED" add-on.
+1. Search for the "Node-RED" add-on in the Hass.io add-on store and install it.
 1. Set a `credential_secret`, which is used to encrypt sensitive data.
    This is just a "password", which you should save in a secondary location.
 1. Start the "Node-RED" add-on.